HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

----
+﻿---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 part_number: IV
 chapter_number: 20
 title: Caching
 description: Caching chapter of the 2020 Web Almanac covering cache-control, expires, TTLs, validitaty, vary, set-cookies, AppCache, Service Workers and opportunities.
 authors: [roryhewitt, raghuramakrishnan71]
-reviewers: [csswizardry, jzyang, jaisanth, Soham-S-Sarkar]
+reviewers: [jzyang]
 analysts: [raghuramakrishnan71]
 translators: []
-roryhewitt_bio: Enterprise Architect at <a href="https://www.akamai.com/">Akamai</a>.
-Passionate about performance.
-Competition-level snowboarder.
-Multiple black belts.
-Motorcyclist.
-Boxer.
-Troublemaker.
+roryhewitt_bio: Enterprise Architect at <a href="https://www.akamai.com/">Akamai</a>, who is passionate about performance.
+A British ex-patriate, he has lived in San Francisco for more than twenty years.
+In his spare time, he's a long-distance adventure motorcyclist, snowboarder and boxer/karateka.
+He likes being known as a troublemaker.
+Most importantly, he's a father and husband and the owner of Luna the cat.
+Find him at <a href="https://www.linkedin.com/in/roryhewitt/">LinkedIn</a>.
 raghuramakrishnan71_bio: Enterprise architect at <a href="https://www.tcs.com/">Tata Consultancy Services</a>, working on large digital transformation programs in the public sector.
 A technology enthusiast with a special interest in performance engineering.
 An avid traveler, intrigued by astronomy, history, biology, and advancements in medicine.
 A strong follower of the 47th verse, Chapter 2 of Bhagavad Gita "karmaṇy-evādhikāras te mā phaleṣhu kadāchana" meaning "You have a right to perform your prescribed duty, but you are not entitled to the fruits of action."

 discuss: 2056
 results: https://docs.google.com/spreadsheets/d/1fYmpSN3diOiFrscS75NsjfsrKXzxxhUMNcYSqXnQJQU/
 queries: 20_Caching
-#featured_quote: Caching benefits both the end users (they get their web pages quickly) and the companies serving the web pages (reducing the load on their servers).
+featured_quote: Caching provides a significant performance benefit by avoiding costly network requests - it helps both end users (they get their web pages quickly) and the companies serving web pages (reducing the load on their servers).
 Caching really is a win-win!
-#featured_stat_1: TODO
+featured_stat_1: 25.6%
-#featured_stat_label_1: TODO
+featured_stat_label_1: HTTP responses with no caching information
-#featured_stat_2: TODO
+featured_stat_2: 21.4%
-#featured_stat_label_2: TODO
+featured_stat_label_2: Responses that cannot be revalidated
-#featured_stat_3: TODO
+featured_stat_3: 21.3%
-#featured_stat_label_3: TODO
+featured_stat_label_3: Sites that could save over 2MB on repeat visits with better caching
 unedited: true
 ---